Quick Answer

 For paid workshops, treat access and replay reliability as the gate.
 Feature depth is secondary; if buyer delivery fails in testing, it is out.

 For evergreen, verify what is truly automated versus manual.
-If a roundup shows pricing around $79/month, treat it only as a placeholder benchmark (Add current benchmark after verification) before you budget.
+If a roundup shows pricing around $79/month, treat it as an unverified benchmark and check official vendor pricing before you budget.

 For multi-stream, prioritize speaker and session operations over visual polish.
 If you cannot validate multi-session flow this week, delay the purchase decision.